 *

-Makarenko included certain other calculations in his letter.
-In Perm Camp 36, for example, when the assessing the cost of onions fed to the prisoners onions sold at 45 kopecks per kilogram were reckoned [by the camp authorities] at 65 kopecks; sub-standard meat products (sold for 40 kopecks per kg.) were valued as meat (two roubles per kilo); and cod sold for 39 kopecks was reckoned at 65 kopecks.
+In Perm Camp 36, for example, the cost of the onions fed to the prisoners were 45 kopecks per kilogram but reckoned by the camp authorities at 65 kopecks.
+Sub-standard meat products sold for 40 kopecks per kg., were valued as meat, at two roubles per kilo.
+Cod, sold for 39 kopecks, was reckoned at 65 kopecks.

 Referring to his present situation Makarenko says at the end of his letter: